mohdsadique6970942-source/Differential-Drive-Robot/README.md

 # Differential-Drive-Robot
 Differential drive mobile robot using ESP32 Dev Kit with IMU 6500, ToF, and encoder motors for precise localization, obstacle detection, and motion control.
-Implements sensor fusion and PID/non-PID control for accurate path tracking, with ongoing work on mathematical modeling of the robot & development of GUI for GUI-based visualization and can get data in .csv format through GUI.
+Implements sensor fusion and PID/non-PID control for accurate path tracking, also desighn a PCB for this Project with IMU, motor driver, battery charging circuit integrated in PCB, with ongoing work on mathematical modeling of the robot & development of GUI for GUI-based visualization and can get data in .csv format through GUI.

 ---